frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 That function takes a primer sequence, for example `ACTTTCGTTCTTGATYRA` and outputs the reverse-complement of that sequence (`TYRATCAAGAACGAAAGT`).
-This is useful when searching for primers after merging.

-After merging, the reverse primer is reverse-complemented.
+This is useful when searching for primers after merging, because the reverse primer is reverse-complemented in merged reads:

 ```
 ADAPTOR-TAG-PRIMER_FORWARD-actual_target_sequence-ESREVER_REMIRP-GAT-ROTPADA